Things a Woman Never Wants to Hear on the First Few Dates

 “Your friend, John, must be a real loser.”

-Wow, you have just managed to put your own insecurities on full display.
-Frankly, bud, she’s either into you or she is not.
+Congratulations!
+You have just managed to put your own insecurities on full display.
+Frankly, Bud, she’s either into you or she is not.
 Insulting other men that she knows will turn that into a not in the blink of an eye.
-So many things are going through her mind.
 It is just not attractive to be so negative about others.
 Are you the gossiping type that will talk about her behind her back?
 Do you really feel the need to prove how much better you are than anyone you perceive as competition?
 Well, if so, you did not succeed.
 However, you did succeed in proving how much you do not trust her to be loyal to you.
+You also proved what a loser you are.

 “How much money do you earn?”

-Not only does she want you asking such personal questions that have no bearing on the date, but you might just come of slightly like a gold digger.
-And, while we are on the subject, she is not a gold digger either.
-Do not brag about how much you maker or about how many expensive things you own.
+Not only does she not want you asking such personal questions that have no bearing on the date, but you might just come off slightly like a gold digger.
+And while we are on the subject, she is not a gold digger either.
+Do not brag about how much you make or about how many expensive things you own.
 Materialism is not cool.
+She's not looking to be anybody's sugar mama and she doesn't need a sugar daddy.

 “Really?
 You work there?”